Term VS Wholelife: Is Wholelife Insurance Better For You?

 To illustrate, let us take a look at 2 different scenarios and compare the lifetime cost.

-All things considered, if you need coverage for a long time, whole life insurance might be better for you than term life insurance.
+Overall, if you require long-term coverage, whole life insurance may be more suitable for you than term life insurance.

 2. You want to have a lifetime coverage